Artur-Pinski/genomed-get-primers-data/README.md

 * `time`: for pausing the script while the website loads information ensuring that all data is properly retrieved

 It is also necessary to have the [Chrome webdriver](https://chromedriver.chromium.org/downloads) installed and the path to the executable specified in the pathway parameter.

-## How to run

-You can simply run the script without any additional arguments.
-The default pathway is set to the current directory, which assumes that the Chrome driver executable (chromedriver.exe) is located in the same directory as the script.
-If you want to run the script with a different pathway, you can use the `--pathway` option followed by the desired path: `python get_primers_data_from_genomed_test.py --pathway '/path/to/chromedriver'`